Take your shot and apply to compete in Startup Battlefield at TC Disrupt 2021 – TechCrunch

 Founders from these three startups took a chance, gave it their all and ended up winning the championship — and $100,000 — in their respective years: Canix (2020), Render (2019) and Forethought (2018).
 Oh, and Forethought scored a $9 million Series A investment after it won.
 Food for thought.

 TechCrunch vets every application and will select roughly 25 startups to compete.
 It costs nothing to apply or compete — no fees, no equity slice.
-Participants receive weeks of (free!) training with the TC Battlefield team to make sure they’re primed up and ready to face a panel of expert VC judges.
+Participants receive weeks of (free!) training with the TC Battlefield team to make sure they’re primed and ready to face a panel of expert VC judges.

 Speaking of judges — you know, the peeps you need to impress, the folks who determine the winner?
 Yeah, them.
 We recently announced the first of our Startup Battlefield judges — Terri Burns, a partner at GV (formerly known as Google Ventures).
 We’re thrilled to have her on board.

-Each startup team gets 6 minutes to pitch and present their demo — and then they’ll answer probing questions from the judges.
-Teams that move on to the second round do it all over again in front of a new panel of experts.
-Then it’s the finals and one last major push — pitch, demo, Q&A.
+Each startup team gets six minutes to pitch and present their demo — and then they’ll answer probing questions from the judges.
+Teams that move on to the final round do it all over again in front of a new panel of experts… one last major push — pitch, demo, Q&A.

-One team will emerge the Startup Battlefield 2021 champion, win the Disrupt Cup and take home a whopping $100,000 in prize money.
+One team will emerge as the Startup Battlefield 2021 champion, win the Disrupt Cup and take home a whopping $100,000 in prize money.

 Beyond the actual competition, all Battlefield competitors receive a VIP experience — free demo space in the virtual Startup Alley, a free membership to Extra Crunch, complimentary tickets to future TC events and a private reception with members of the Startup Battlefield alumni community.